nengo/nengo-fpga/docs/usage.rst

 The Nengo code above creates two neural ensembles, ``pre`` and ``post``, and forms a PES-learning connection between these two ensembles.
-The weights of this connection are modulated by an error signal computed byt a third neural ensemble (``error``).
+The weights of this connection are modulated by an error signal computed by a third neural ensemble (``error``).

 NengoFPGA can be used to replace the ``pre`` ensemble with an ensemble that